Royce Lewis Preview, Player Props: Twins vs. Brewers

 Royce Lewis At The Plate

-- Lewis has four doubles, four home runs and five walks while batting .319.
+- Lewis is hitting .316 with four doubles, four home runs and five walks.

-- In 12.9% of his games this season, he has homered, and 3.3% of his trips to the dish.
+- Looking at the 32 games he has played this season, he's hit a long ball in four of them (12.5%), and in 3.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.